 It is also essential to note that the HSE’s limits were intended to be applied to the total risk to a worker as a result of their occupation, or to a member of the public from a hazardous installation in their neighbourhood.
 As in the paragraph above, navigational risk is itself only one component of the risk to people, and the HSE limits cannot not be applied to it, or indeed to any further subdivision into components of the navigational risk, such as those vessel-vessel collision, vessel-OREI collisions, grounding, fouling of cables and so on.
 The IMO [Ref] recognises this, stating: ‘… risk acceptance criteria always refer to the total risk to the individual and/or group of persons.
 Total risk means the sum of all risks that e.g. a person on board a ship is exposed to.
 The total risk therefore would contain risks from hazards such as fire, collision, etc. There is no criterion available to determine the acceptability of specific hazards….’

 The HSE is careful to note that any quantitative ‘unacceptable’ limits must be used with great caution.
 The concepts used in establishing them are complex, and the quantitative predictions that might be compared against them are fraught with uncertainty.
 It may not be helpful to attempt to define quantitative limits, and developers should consider whether there are other ways to define what is unacceptable.
-R2P2 notes that what is unacceptable …is often spelled out or implied in legislation, ACOPs, guidance, etc or reflected in what constitutes good practice such that there is no need to set an explicit quantitative boundary.
+The HSE guidance document Reducing Risks Protecting People (R2P2) notes that what is unacceptable “…is often spelled out or implied in legislation, ACOPs, guidance, etc or reflected in what constitutes good practice” such that there is no need to set an explicit quantitative boundary.
 Developers should therefore carefully justify any unacceptable limits they propose.

 Question (b): has the risk been reduced to as low as reasonably practicable (ALARP)?